InTensorfiers/intensorfiers.github.io/docs/installation/steps/install-dependencies.md

 ## 2. Install Supplementary Libraries:

 Incorporating not only TensorFlow and cuDNN but also vital supplementary libraries, you can furnish your environment with the essential tools for seamless data manipulation and analysis.
-These include indispensable installations such as NumPy, Pandas, SciPy, Scikit-learn (Scikit), PyTorch, Gensim, NLTK, XGBoost, and Keras.
+These include indispensable installations such as NumPy, Pandas, Seaborn, SciPy, Scikit-learn (Scikit), PyTorch, Gensim, NLTK, and XGBoost.
 Moreover, we'll deploy Jupyter Server— a web application that provides a central interface for managing Jupyter Notebooks and their kernels is ideal for centralized management and collaboration on team-based data science and machine learning large-scale projects.

 By integrating these supplementary libraries, you gain access to a comprehensive toolkit designed to preprocess data, construct robust models, and conduct meticulous result analyses—all seamlessly intertwined within the TensorFlow framework.
 This integration of dependencies results in a well-rounded environment that empowers you to confidently and efficiently tackle intricate deep learning tasks, driving innovation and achieving remarkable results.